I Do, I Do, I Do, I Do, I Do

-"I Do, I Do, I Do, I Do, I Do" is song by Swedish pop group ABBA.
-It was the third single to be released from their third studio album, ABBA (1975).
-The song was written by Benny Andersson, Björn Ulvaeus and their manager Stig Anderson, and was released in April 1975 with "Rock Me" as the B-side.
+"I Do, I Do, I Do, I Do, I Do" is a song recorded by the Swedish pop group ABBA for their eponymous third studio album (1975).
+It was written by Benny Andersson, Björn Ulvaeus, and their manager Stig Anderson, with Andersson and Ulvaeus producing.
+Agnetha Fältskog and Anni-Frid Lyngstad sing lead vocals.
+It was released on 10 April 1975 as the album's third single by Polar Music.
+The song takes inspiration from the European schlager music of the 1950's, as well as the saxophone sound of the 1950's American orchestra leader Billy Vaughn.

-The song was recorded on 21 February 1975 at Glen Studio, and was inspired by the European schlager music of the 1950s, as well as the saxophone sound of '50s American orchestra leader Billy Vaughn.
+Despite mixed to negative critical reception, the single proved a surprise success for the group following the dismal success of previous singles, reaching the top ten in ten countries.
+Most notably, it was the group's first number one hit in Australia, and the start of a 14-week run atop the Kent Music Report chart; "I Do, I Do, I Do, I Do, I Do" spent three weeks atop, "Mamma Mia" ten weeks, and "SOS" one week.
+It also became the group's third top-twenty hit on the US Billboard Hot 100.
+A notable exception to the song's success was in the United Kingdom, where it just barely cracked the UK top 40.

 History

 After the release of "Waterloo", ABBA were having difficulty establishing themselves as an act with longevity.
-"I Do, I Do, I Do, I Do, I Do", in many cases, put ABBA firmly back in the spotlight.
-With a rousing saxophone tune and homage to 1950s Schlager music, "I Do, I Do, I Do, I Do, I Do" became a significant improvement on the international charts, although it made little impact in Britain.
-The song's popularity was boosted (particularly in Australia) by the release of a promo clip shown on television.
+"I Do, I Do, I Do, I Do, I Do" put ABBA firmly back in the spotlight in many territories.
+With a rousing saxophone tune and homage to 1950s schlager music, "I Do, I Do, I Do, I Do, I Do" was a significant improvement for the group on the international charts, although it made little impact in Britain.
+The song's popularity was boosted (particularly in Australia) by the release of a promotional film shown on television.